-Self funded students who are interested in researching for a PhD within the group are encouraged to contact either Lydia or Steve to discuss this.
+Self funded students who are interested in researching for a PhD within the group are encouraged to contact either Lydia, Steve or Derek to discuss this.

 We currently have a vacancy for a PhD position in Seafood Processing Waste biorefining.
 Further details can be found on the Find a PhD website here.

 For further details and informal inquiries please contact Prof. Stephen Euston (S.R.Euston@hw.ac.uk).